Today’s article discusses the difference between a personal injury claim and a personal injury lawsuit and why it matters to you.

 If you don’t start your lawsuit before the statute of limitations expires, you lose the right to bring that lawsuit forever.
-The statutes of limitations differ from state to state, and also depending on the kind of case that you’re bringing.
+The statutes of limitations differ from state to state, and also depend on the kind of case that you’re bringing.

-For example, for most car crashes in New York or in Vermont, you must file your case within three years from the date of the accident.
+For example, for most car crashes in New York or Vermont, you must file your case within three years from the date of the accident.

 Insurance Claims vs Lawsuits